Klenovica

 Klenovica has about 400 residents, including many famous fishermen.
 Some old wooden fishing boats can still be found in the small harbor, some of them are still being used.
 The number of people in Klenovica becomes much higher during the season when tourists arrive from all over the world.

-There are 6 restaurants, a pizzeria, 4 bars, 3 shops, a petrol station, a post office and a camp in Klenovica.
+There are 6 restaurants, a pizzeria, 4 bars, 3 shops, a bakery, a petrol station, a post office and a camp in Klenovica.

 Klenovica offers a hotel called "Villa Lostura", a number of private accommodations, about 500 beds, camping for about 2000 guests and of course, several restaurants with a wide choice fish and seafood.
 The gastronomic offer is a combination of coastal and Velebit tradition.
 The restaurants try to awaken the spirit of the rich past of fishermen.